dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 To understand _continuous time / temporal continuity_, consider an analogy using vector graphics.
 Vector graphics have an _infinite resolution_.
 Unlike bitmap graphics (discrete resolution), vector graphics scale indefinitely.
 They never pixellate or become indistinct when particularly large or small the way bitmap graphics do.

->"FRP expressions describe entire evolutions of values over time, representing these evolutions directly as first-class values."
+> "FRP expressions describe entire evolutions of values over time, representing these evolutions directly as first-class values."
 >
->—Conal Elliot
+> —_Conal Elliot_

-FRP should be:
+Functional reactive programming should be:

-* dynamic: can react over time or to input changes
+* dynamic: can react over time _or_ to input changes
 * time-varying: reactive _behaviors_ can change continually while reactive _values_ change discretely
 * efficient: minimize amount of processing necessary when inputs change
 * historically aware: pure functions map state from a previous point in time to the next point in time; state changes concern the local element and not the global program state

 Conal Elliot's slides on the [Essence and Origins of FRP can be viewed here](http://conal.net/talks/essence-and-origins-of-frp-lambdajam-2015.pdf).
 An example of a functional reactive language is [Haskell](https://wiki.haskell.org/Functional_Reactive_Programming).
 Evan Czaplicki, the creator of [Elm](http://elm-lang.org), also gives a great overview of FRP in his talk [Controlling Time and Space: Understanding the Many Formulations of FRP](https://www.youtube.com/watch?v=Agu6jipKfYw).

+In fact, let's talk briefly about [Evan Czapliki](http://people.seas.harvard.edu/~chong/pubs/pldi13-elm.pdf)'s [Elm](https://auth0.com/blog/creating-your-first-elm-app-part-1/).
+Elm is a functional, typed language for building web applications.
+It compiles to JavaScript, CSS, and HTML.
+[The Elm Architecture](https://guide.elm-lang.org/architecture/) was the inspiration for the [Redux](http://redux.js.org/) state container for JS apps.
+[Elm was originally considered a true functional reactive programming language](https://www.youtube.com/watch?v=Agu6jipKfYw), but as of version 0.17, it implemented _subscriptions_ instead of signals in the interest of making the language easier to learn and use.
+In doing so, Elm [bid farewell to FRP](http://elm-lang.org/blog/farewell-to-frp).

 ### In Practice: Functional Reactive Programming and JavaScript

 The traditional definition of FRP can be difficult to grasp, especially for developers who don't have experience with languages like Haskell or Elm.
 However, the term has come up more frequently in the front-end ecosystem, so let's shed some light on its application in JavaScript.

-In order to reconcile what you may have read about FRP in JS, it's important to understand that **[Rx*](https://www.sitepoint.com/functional-reactive-programming-rxjs/), [Bacon.js](https://baconjs.github.io/), [Angular](http://blog.angular-university.io/functional-reactive-programming-for-angular-2-developers-rxjs-and-observables/), and others are _NOT_ consistent with the primary fundamentals of Conal Elliot's definition of FRP**.
-[Elliot states  that tools like Rx* and Bacon.js are not FRP.
+In order to reconcile what you may have read about FRP in JS, it's important to understand that [Rx*](https://www.sitepoint.com/functional-reactive-programming-rxjs/), [Bacon.js](https://baconjs.github.io/), [Angular](http://blog.angular-university.io/functional-reactive-programming-for-angular-2-developers-rxjs-and-observables/), and others are _not_ consistent with the two primary fundamentals of Conal Elliot's definition of FRP.
+[Elliot states that Rx* and Bacon.js are not FRP.
 Instead, they are "compositional event systems _inspired_ by FRP"](https://stackoverflow.com/questions/5875929/specification-for-a-functional-reactive-programming-language#comment36554089_5878525).

-Though the renditions of "FRP" in JS are actually _"FRP-inspired"_, let's talk about a different language briefly.
-[Evan Czapliki](http://people.seas.harvard.edu/~chong/pubs/pldi13-elm.pdf)'s [Elm](https://auth0.com/blog/creating-your-first-elm-app-part-1/) is a functional, typed language for building web applications.
-It compiles to JavaScript, CSS, and HTML.
-[The Elm Architecture](https://guide.elm-lang.org/architecture/) was the inspiration for the [Redux](http://redux.js.org/) state container for JS apps.
-[Elm was originally considered a true functional reactive programming language](https://www.youtube.com/watch?v=Agu6jipKfYw), but as of version 0.17, it shifted to the use of _subscriptions_ instead of signals in the interest of making the language easier to learn and use.
-In doing so, Elm [bid farewell to FRP](http://elm-lang.org/blog/farewell-to-frp).

 Functional reactive programming, _as it relates specifically to JavaScript implementations_, refers to programming in a <a href="#functional-programming" target="_self">functional</a> style while creating and reacting to <a href="#observables" target="_self">streams</a>.
 This is fairly far from Elliot's original formulation (which [specifically _excludes_ streams as a component](http://conal.net/talks/essence-and-origins-of-frp-lambdajam-2015.pdf)), but is nevertheless inspired by traditional FRP.